Updated Jan. 30, 2018

-Alison Gopnik’s forthcoming book, The Gardener and the Carpenter, sheds new light on the relationship between parents and children, but it is not a parenting book.
+Alison Gopnik’s 2016 book, The Gardener and the Carpenter, sheds new light on the relationship between parents and children, but it is not a parenting book.
 Rather, Gopnik, a psychologist at the University of California, Berkeley, proposes that parents need not and should not seek skills to raise perfect children, as though they were tradespeople and their children, their products.
 Author of The Philosophical Baby and co-author of The Scientist in the Crib, Gopnik warns that children’s wisdom and spontaneity get lost when parents pressure their kids to be something specific.

 Q: Children seem to do the opposite of what parents want.
 Is moulding children even possible?